Landmark Report Concludes Abortion In U.S. Is Safe

 The report, called "The Safety and Quality of Abortion Care in the United States," examined the four major methods used for abortions — medication, aspiration, dilation and evacuation, and induction — and examined women's care from before they had the procedure through their follow-up care.

 "I would say the main takeaway is that abortions that are provided in the United States are safe and effective," says Ned Calonge, the co-chair of the committee that wrote the study.
-He's an associate professor of family medicine and epidemiology at the University of Colorado and CEO of The Colorado Trust.
+He is an associate professor of family medicine and epidemiology at the University of Colorado and CEO of The Colorado Trust.

 Calonge says the researchers found that about 90 percent of all abortions happen in the first 12 weeks of pregnancy.
 And complications for all abortions are "rare," the report says.